 Time-Charter Hire Expense.
-Time-charter hire expense decreased to \$113.8 million for 2009, from \$134.1 million for 2008, primarily due to a decrease in the number of chartered-in vessels.
+Time-charter hire expense decreased to \$113.8 million for 2009, from \$134.1 million for 2008, primarily due to the redelivery of vessels whose in-charter contracts expired during 2009.
+Our in-chartered shuttle tankers service contracts in the North Sea.
+A reduction of in-chartered vessels generally reflects a reduction in demand due to a decline in North Sea oil production.